valenzano-lab/aegis/README.md

 * output simulation objects using [pickle](https://docs.python.org/2/library/pickle.html)
 * output recorded statistics to a [csv](https://en.wikipedia.org/wiki/Comma-separated_values)
 * generate figures from recorded statistics
-* determine when a population has reached evolutionary equilibrium (i.e. the genetic constitution is not expected to change anymore) (for details see here: **TODO** explain autostage)
+* stop a simulation when population has reached evolutionary equilibrium (i.e. the genetic constitution is not expected to change anymore, for details see aegis Wiki page Autostage)

 ### Installation
 ```shell